peakh/peakh/README.md

 I develop stuff.
 Mostly Discord bots.

-This readMe is a draft and may be continued to worked on soon.
+This README is a draft and may be continued to be worked on soon.

 I work with JavaScript, and I am currently learning bits of TypeScript.